spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 See the :ref:`extract_1d <extract_1d_step>` step documentation for more details.

 For ``x1dints`` products, each row in the table holds the full spectrum for a single integration.
 The spectral data columns listed above are each 2-D: each row is a 1-D vector containing all data points for the spectrum in that integration.
 The spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
+The data units depend on whether the pipeline ran flux calibration or not (instrument/mode dependent).
 The structure of the "EXTRACT1D" table extension for ``x1dints`` products is as follows:

 +-------------------+-----------+------------------------+---------------+-----------+
 | Column Name       | Data Type | Contents               | Units         | Dimension |